JoeyFitzpatrick/trunks.nvim/doc/trunks.md

 The [default configuration section](#configuration) shows every keymap, as does pressing `g?` in the branch UI.

 G branch commands that do not display a list of branches, such as `:G branch --delete`, run the command in terminal mode, as if it were a non-special command.

+## Commit
+`:G commit` will open an editor to create the commit message when that message is not passed to the command, e.g. `git commit` (no message, opens the editor) vs `git commit -m "some message"` (does not open the commit message editor).
+When the commit message editor is opened, Trunks opens it in the current Neovim instance.
+You can write and quit the editor (`:wq`) to apply the message, or simply close the editor without saving to abort the commit due to an empty commit message.
+If the commit message editor doesn't need to open, the command will just run in terminal mode like most other commands.

+## Difftool
+Trunks's `difftool` command, e.g. `:G difftool abc123` or `:G difftool abc123..def456`, will open a UI that allows for seeing the diff introduced by a commit, or the diff between two commits.
+Note that if a commit range is given, e.g. `abc123..def456`, using the open-file keymaps will use the latter commit.
+So in this example, using `oh` to open a file in a horizontal split would use commit `def456`.

+When used without arguments, `difftool` uses `HEAD` as the commit to diff against, e.g. `:G difftool` is the same as `:G difftool HEAD`.
+This is useful for diffing the working tree against HEAD.

+## Grep
+Trunks's `:G grep` command is pretty simple.
+It just opens a quickfix list with the results of the grep command.
+Note that while `git grep` supports grepping across past revisions, `:G grep` currently only supports grepping the working tree.

+Other than that, you should mostly be able to use `:G grep` exactly as you'd expect.

 ## Log
 `:G log` commands will typically open a UI.
 The [default configuration section](#configuration) shows every keymap, as does pressing `g?` in the log UI.